kkk987/mtg-card-trade/README.md

   * Describe the production database setup

+    In this prpject, we use postgres from both our development and production.
+The schema config and seed files are compatible with each other.
+To setup heroku postgres, we are doing similar steps that we were doing in local environment.

     * To prepare
     1. Create a heroku account if you don't have one
     2. Install heroku CLI from the fowlling link